 - electrocardiogram to check the rhythm of your heart

 - echocardiogram to check how your heart and heart valves are functioning

 - exercise stress test, which measures your heart rate during exercise

 - tilt-table test, in which you lie on a table that moves from horizontal to upright to test for fainting

-- Increase your fluid and water intake and limit your alcohol intake if you’re dehydrated.
+- increasing your fluid and water intake and limiting your alcohol intake if you’re dehydrated

-- Perform isometric exercises before getting up to help raise your blood pressure.
-For example, squeeze a rubber ball or a towel with your hand.
+- performing isometric exercises before getting up to help raise your blood pressure (for example, squeezing a rubber ball or a towel with your hand)

-- Wear compression stockings to help with circulation in your legs.
+- wearing compression stockings to help with circulation in your legs

-- Add additional salt to your daily meals to retain fluid.
+- adding salt to your daily meals to help you retain fluid

 For severe cases, your doctor may prescribe drugs that work to increase blood volume or constrict blood vessels.
 These drugs might include: